Robust Universal Adversarial Perturbations: Evaluation

 \section{Evaluation}

-Our Robust UAP framework works for any transformation set in a variety of domains.
-We empirically evaluate the methods on popular models from the vision domain by generating semantically robust perturbations as we believe these perturbations are more likely to occur in a real-world transmission of the perturbation.
-We compute robust UAPs using the three proposed robust methods (\texttt{SGD}, \texttt{StandardUAP\_RP}, \texttt{RobustUAP}) and compare them against the standard UAP algorithm~\cite{uap} (\texttt{StandardUAP}).
+Our \texttt{RobustUAP} framework is applicable to all transformation sets in a variety of domains.
+We empirically evaluate our method \texttt{RobustUAP} and three baseline approaches (\texttt{SGD}, \texttt{StandardUAP\_RP}, \texttt{StandardUAP}~\citep{uap}) on popular models from the vision domain.
+We show that \texttt{RobustUAP} is more robust on both uniform random noise and compositions of real-world transformations such as rotation, scaling, etc. We did not have the hardware to print high resolution transparent stickers so we could not produce real-world results in the vision domain.
+We show that training \texttt{RobustUAP} on a set of primitive transforms results in a universally robust UAP which generalizes well to unseen transformations allowing for successful attacks without the need for domain specific modeling.

-\textbf{Experimental evaluation. } We consider two popular image recognition datasets: CIFAR-10\cite{cifar} and ILSVRC 2012\cite{imagenet}.
-For CIFAR-10, we evaluate on the entire test set (1,000 images) and use a state-of-the-art pretrained VGG16~\cite{vgg} network as the target classification model.
-For ILSVRC 2012, we evaluate on a random subset of the test set (1,000 images), and use a state-of-the-art Inception-v3~\cite{inception} network.
-We leverage a composition of transformations from brightness/contrast, rotation, scaling, shearing, and translation.
+\textbf{Experimental evaluation.} We consider two popular image recognition datasets: CIFAR-10\citep{cifar} and ILSVRC 2012\citep{imagenet}.
+We evaluate on a pretrained VGG16~\citep{vgg} and Inception-v3~\citep{inception} network on CIFAR-10 and ILSVRC 2012 respectively.
+For both we evaluate on a random subset (1000 images) for the test set.
 All experiments were performed on a desktop PC with a GeForce RTX(TM) 3090 GPU and a 16-core Intel(R) Core(TM) i9-9900KS CPU @ 4.00GHz.